hiperiondev/RadioCAT_GUI/README.md

 - **RF waterfall** — O(width) per-frame incremental `PhotoImage.put()` scroll, adjustable speed (1–10), freezes with "● TX" badge during transmit
 - **RF spectrum** — retained-item canvas (no `delete("all")` per frame), draggable IF passband overlay, peak-hold display with configurable decay, VFO cursor line
 - **AF waterfall** — same engine as RF waterfall; driven from locally-decoded RTP audio (not a server-computed value), so what is drawn always matches what you hear
-- **AF spectrum** — local FFT of received PCM; uses `numpy.fft.rfft` when available, falls back to a pure-Python Cooley-Tukey radix-2 FFT with Hamming windowing
+- **AF spectrum** — local FFT of received PCM; a Hamming window is applied in all cases; uses `numpy.fft.rfft` when available, falls back to a pure-Python Cooley-Tukey radix-2 FFT otherwise
 - Reference level (SCALE) adjustable ±5 dB steps; FFT averaging (AVE) 1–10; per-box Waterfall / Spectrum toggle
 - Frequency-axis grid lines and labels auto-scaled to a "nice" step size for any span or zoom level